zjy243352154/Plastics-carbon-footprint-and-recycing/README.md

 Material Flow and Carbon Footprint Calculation: MATLAB scripts for calculating the material flows and carbon footprints of plastics in China, found in material_flow_carbon_footprint.m.

-Techno-Economic Analysis: Excel files evaluating the economic feasibility of different plastic production pathways, including power-to-plastics.
+Techno-Economic Analysis: MATLAB script evaluating the levilized cost of different plastic production pathways.

+The code for these two parts can be executed in MATLAB R2023a

 Optimization: Python scripts and data for the MESSAGEix model to optimize plastic production technology pathways in China.
 To run these scripts, the MESSAGEix package (developed by IIASA) must be installed.
-After installation, the code can be executed in Python 3 using input data found in the Data for Optimization folder.
+After installation, the code can be executed in Python 3 using input data in the Data for Optimization folder.

 Each section is designed to support the paper's analyses, enabling reproducibility of results.